The Pulse

 How often do you ask for French fries instead of salad or steamed vegetables as your side order at a restaurant?
 Switching to greens or baked fries is much better for your body.
 Generally speaking, Ayurveda recommends steaming, stir-frying, roasting, and slow cooking as ideal cooking methods.

-• Add a few sprinkles of freshly-ground black pepper to your meal.
+• Add a few sprinkles of freshly-ground BLACK PEPPER to your meal

 Simple, yet flavorful and inspiring!

-September weekend 3: awaken your higher self
+Awaken your higher self

 According to the ancient texts of Ayurveda, pragya-aparadh (“mistake of the intellect”) sometimes causes health issues.
 When a person forgets the essence of their true nature (spirit), their mind, body, and spirit can start to pull them in different directions.
 The resulting imbalance can lead to health issues.